MBM Glossaries: Category Management Definition

 The intended demographic of a campaign, product or strategy.

-A customer profile created by grocery giant Tesco to describe their typical customer, their shopping behaviour and motives.
+A customer profile created by grocery giant Tesco to describe their typical customer.
+In addition, it highlights their shopping behaviours and motives.

 Traffic Building Strategy

 A tactic used to attract consumers into an aisle, category, or even the store.
-Advertising promotional prices or substantial discounting helps achieve this.
+For example, advertising promotional prices or substantial discounting helps achieve this.

 Turf Protecting Strategy

 This is a reactionary strategy to defend a category’s existing market share.
-If a direct competitor applies a discount on a ‘protected product’, the retailer will match the strategy.
+Furthermore, if a direct competitor applies a discount on a ‘protected product’, the retailer will match the strategy.

-The art of arranging display, shelves, and creating floor plans to increase sales
+The art of arranging display and shelves.
+In addition, it includes the creation of floor plans to increase sales

 Someone who buys large quantities of a product from different vendors, often at a discounted price.